-Vascular disease underlies the most common causes of death in the developed world.
-In the late 1980’s the understanding began to emerge that inflammation was involved in progression of arterial disease.
+Vascular disease contributes to the most common causes of death in the developed world, and ever more so, in the emerging economic regions.
+In the late 1980’s the pathophysiology of arterial disease began to be understood in terms of a chronic inflammatory process.
 Since then considerable clinical and experimental evidence has pointed to a role for white blood cells in the progression of atherosclerosis, heart attack and stroke.
 In the past decade, technology to treat vascular disease has largely centered around angioplasty and the use of stents, to open affected arteries and maintain patency, respectively.

-Unfortunately, while achieving overall great success clinically, these methods can sometimes result only in temporary benefit to patients: Treated arteries can re-occlude (i.e. restenosis).
-Since options for treatment after restenosis are limited, restenosis is a particularly important problem.
+Unfortunately, while achieving overall great success clinically, these methods can sometimes result in only temporary benefit to patients, since treated arteries can re-occlude (i.e. restenosis).
+Since options for treatment after restenosis are more limited, this represents a particularly important treatment area.

 Multiple human and animal studies have demonstrated an association between IL-1α and the progression of atherosclerotic plaques.
 IL-1α expression in white blood cells has been found to be elevated in patients with both stable and unstable angina compared with healthy individuals.
 Cells associated with the atherosclerotic plaques, such as foam cells (FC), vascular smooth muscle cells (VSMC) and endothelial cells (EC) show elevated expression of IL-1α; and examination of atherosclerotic plaques from affected arteries of human subjects has demonstrated IL-1α expression on infiltrating white blood cells.

-In animals, reduced ability to naturally downregulate IL-1 activity results in massive arterial inflammation with attendant infiltration of white blood cells (and consequent plaque) in the artery walls.
+In animals, reduced ability to naturally downregulate IL-1α activity results in massive arterial inflammation with attendant infiltration of white blood cells into artery walls.
 These animals develop extensive vascular disease, characterized by arterial blockage, aneurysms and heart disease.
 Death is at an early age.